bkg2018/MLMD/docs/2-Using.md

 can be set in two ways:

 - globally for all generated files, using the `-numbering` script argument
+- globally in the main file using the `.numbering` directive
 - file by file using the `.numbering` directive.

 The script argument has priority and will make MLMD ignore any file `.numbering` directive.
 The following